 The nurture+ classroom is geographically isolated from other teaching areas being on the ground floor of the school.
 It is therefore essential that there are always 2 members of staff within the provision and staff should inform SLT immediately if circumstances arise leaving 1 person alone with pupils.

-All staff must avoid situations where they are in a one to one situation with a child in an isolated area of the school.
+Wherever practical all staff must avoid situations where they are in a one-to-one situation with a child in an isolated area of the school